-There is no doubt about it but lawns occupy a special place in the hearts of most UK gardeners - especially male ones.
+Lawns occupy a special place in the hearts of most UK gardeners.
 That stretch of closely cropped grass sets off herbaceous borders, is the site of vicious games of croquet and more considerate games of bowls.

-Chamomile (sometimes Camomile) was used as ground cover for knot gardens in Elizabethan times and as infill for all the intricate parterres to which they were so partial.
+Chamomile, or Camomile if you are low on h, was used as ground cover for knot gardens in Elizabethan times and as infill for all the intricate parterres to which they were so partial.
 It was the perfect solution to providing a uniform green garden foil before we had lawnmowers.
-The most famous camomile lawn was planted for George V at Buckingham palace and it is reputed to still be a delight today.
+The most famous camomile lawn was planted for George V at Buckingham Palace, and it is reputed to still be a delight today.
 The named cultivar Chamamaelum nobile 'Treneague' is the variety to go for.
-It is a chamomile sport discovered in a Cornish cottage garden in the 1930s (hence our mental connection between chamomile lawns and sepia pictures, beautifully dressed pre-war Edwardian women etc).
-It is a low growing perennial plant that does not flower - such an exhausting occupation for a plant - leaving you with the soft, frondy, leaves which waft their grassy scent around all year.
+It is a chamomile sport discovered in a Cornish cottage garden in the 1930s, connecting chamomile lawns and sepia pictures of beautifully dressed pre-war Edwardian women.
+It is a low growing perennial plant that does not flower - such an exhausting occupation for a plant - leaving you with the soft, frondy leaves which waft their grassy scent around all year.
 Each plant forms a mat that soon meshes with its neighbour.
 Mowing is positively discouraged because you shear off the growing tip of the plant.
 The occasional tidy-up with some shears is all that is required once the plants are established.
 What is essential however is to provide a sunny site, with a neutral to acid, light loam soil and good drainage.
-Without all of these three components your lawn will disappoint you.
-However you will still get away with planting chamomile in small patches between stepping stones or where full coverage is not so essential.
+Without all of these three components, your lawn will disappoint you.
+However, you will still get away with planting chamomile in small patches between stepping stones or where full coverage is not so essential.
 Another tip is to add plenty of grit to the planting site and surround the plants with gravel to suppress weeds and to encourage the drainage.

 And, let's not forget common ivy , a Knight Templar of a plant that rejoices in deep shade and poor soil.
 Plant one per 45 cm or so and you will soon have heart shaped leaves draped over the whole area providing wonderful flowers that rank as one of the best and only sources of pollen and nectar so late in the year.
 These are followed by slightly sinister black berries loved by birds.